pirovc/multitax/README.md

  - Taxonomies are parsed into nodes and annotated with names and ranks.
  - A single root node should be defined (root_node, root_parent, root_name, root_rank) and it is created when not provided.
  - Standard values for unknown/undefined nodes can be configured (unknown_node,unknown_name, unknown_rank)
+ - Files parsed form disk or downloaded.
+When downloaded, they are handled in memory.
+It is possible to dump the file to disk with `output_prefix` parameter.

 ## Main functions